camdencheek/fre/README.md

 ### Vim integration

 Want to track what files are most frecently opened in vim?
 Me too.
-I'm working on getting that working.
+I'm working on making that functional.

 ## TODO